-You spent thousands of dollars to build a shiny online business.
+You spent thousands of dollars to build a shiny online small business.
 You started to push out content at a consistent frequency because you had read that 79% of companies with a blog get a positive ROI for inbound marketing.

-As a content marketer, I love the idea of letting the right people find you, because it’s permission based marketing.
+As a content marketer, I love the idea of letting the right people find you, because it’s permission based online marketing.

 But, the competition has turned fierce.
 Just look at the statistics below.